-The Arizona Dance Coalition is conducting a survey to determine the ECONOMIC IMPACT of the DANCE INDUSTRY in Arizona for the year 2019.
-Both ‘for profit’ and ‘nonprofit’ dance businesses and freelance artists are asked to complete the survey.
-Businesses that predominantly make their income from dance, i.e, costume designers/manufacturers, sales reps, presenters, authors, photographers, media specialists, etc., may also complete a survey.
+The Arizona Dance Coalition conducted a survey to determine the ECONOMIC IMPACT of the DANCE INDUSTRY in Arizona for the year 2019.
+Both ‘for-profit’ and ‘nonprofit’ dance organizations and freelance artists were included, as well as dance educators in K-12 and higher education.
+Businesses that predominantly made their income from dance, i.e, costume designers/manufacturers, sales reps, presenters, authors, photographers, media specialists, etc., were also included.

 The Dance Industry in Arizona lacks data, and data is key to evaluate and determine the importance and value of our industry when compared to others in the performing arts and fine arts/arts & culture — the two major reporting categories.
 In March of 2021, the Arizona Commission on the Arts released an article on the contribution of Arts and Culture to Arizona’s economy in 2019:

 $10.87* BILLION | 2.9%* share of the total AZ economy | 89,033* employed in the arts | $5.6* billion arts worker compensation

 *Bureau of Economic Analysis, U.S. Department of Commerce | Arizona